RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 This is an object of boolean properties that exists at the first level of the experiment JSON object.
 These contain various flags to turn certain features on or off, for the purposes of debugging.

 * `experimenter` - Enables functionalities such as logging information, deleting participants/experiment, etc.
+* `requirePassword` - Enables password protection of sensitive commands when `experimenter` flag is set to true (see section "Password Protecting Commands" of the [main README](../README.md) file)
 * `actionMessages` - Enables messages whenever an action has been completed (scheduling question, setting variable, etc.)
 * `enableNext` - Enables the `/next` command that allows the experimenter to skip to the next scheduled question without waiting
 * `messageDelay` - Enables message delay to simulate typing of the bot.
 Can be turned off so that experimenter doesn't have to wait.